Have a question about Windows Server containers, see if it's answered in the list below.

 --isolation=process flag when running your containers with

 docker run.
-Process-isolation is compatible on Windows 10 Pro, Windows 10 Enterprise, Windows 10 IoT Core and Windows 10 IoT Enterprise.
+Process-isolation is compatible on Windows 10 11 Pro (or newer), Windows 10 Enterprise (or newer), Windows 10 IoT Core and Windows 10 IoT Enterprise (or newer).

 If you want to run your Windows containers this way, you'll need to make sure your host is running Windows 10 build 17763+ and you have a Docker version with Engine 18.09 or newer.